Bjorn-Strom/FSS/docs/documentation/Combinators.md

       p [] [ str "Text in a paragraph but not after div with the combinator so is not red"] ]
 ```

-If you want even more information about combinators or where these examples come from you can take a look at this [article](https://blog.logrocket.com/what-you-need-to-know-about-css-combinators/)